-As a Delaware Driver who has just received a traffic violation in Pennsylvania, you must be aware that Pennsylvania will notify Delaware of the traffic violation.
+As a Delaware driver who has just received a Traffic Violation in Pennsylvania, you must be aware that Pennsylvania will notify Delaware of the traffic violation.
 Delaware and Pennsylvania are contracted under the Driver License Compact (DLC).
-Under this agreement, information between the two states can be exchanged in association to a traffic violation.
+Under this agreement, information between the two states can be exchanged in association with a traffic violation.

-Delaware places points onto a driving record based off of the severity of the traffic violation.
-Moving Violations, for example, are not considered to be severe enough under Delaware law to add points onto your Delaware driving record.
+Delaware places points onto a driving record based on the severity of the traffic violation.
+Moving violations, for example, are not considered to be severe enough under Delaware law to add points onto your Delaware driving record.
 Suppose you are a Delaware driver who has just received a speeding ticket in Pennsylvania.
-You, as the Delaware driver, will not acquire points on your driving record based off of this moving violation.
+You, as the Delaware driver, will not acquire points on your driving record based on this moving violation.
 However, receiving a DUI in Pennsylvania is considered a severe traffic violation under Delaware law.
 Points will be added onto your Delaware driving record if you, as a Delaware driver, are cited with a DUI in Pennsylvania.

-Receiving a Traffic Violation in or out of the state of Delaware is still recorded onto your driving record.
-Even if points were not added onto your driving record based off of your traffic violation, it is still noted onto your driving record.
-This information will be easily accessible to law enforcement the next time you are pulled over for a traffic offence in Delaware, or in any other state.
+Receiving a traffic violation in or Out Of The State of Delaware is still recorded onto your driving record.
+Even if points were not added onto your driving record based on your traffic violation, it is still noted onto your driving record.
+This information will be easily accessible to law enforcement the next time you are pulled over for a traffic offense in Delaware, or in any other state.

 This content was written on behalf of Greg Prosmushkin.